bids-standard/bids-specification/src/04-modality-specific-files/06-physiological-and-other-continuous-recordings.md

 Additional metadata may be included as in
 [any TSV file](../02-common-principles.md#tabular-files) to specify, for example, the units of the recorded time series.
-Please note that in contrast to other TSV files in BIDS, the TSV files specified for phsyiological and other continuous recordings *do not* include a header line.
+Please note that, in contrast to other TSV files in BIDS, the TSV files specified for phsyiological and other continuous recordings *do not* include a header line.
 Instead the name of columns are specified in the JSON file.
 This is to improve compatibility with existing software (e.g., FSL, PNM) as well as to make support for other file formats possible in the future.

-Example for `*.tsv.gz`:
+Example `*_physio.tsv.gz`:

 ```Text
 sub-control01/